-Column foundations in the proposed building extend to a 6-ft depth below grade for exterior columns, and 3-ft depth below the top of the floor slab for interior columns (see fig. 5.23).
+Column foundations in the proposed building extend to a 6' depth below grade for exterior columns, and to 3' depth below the top of the floor slab for interior columns (See Fig. 5.23).
 Exterior column footings are also tied into the perimeter wall for added fixity.
 This configuration provides some degree of fixity at the column base, the degree depending on prevailing soil conditions.

 In the test structure, the columns were "cut off" at the bottom of the floor slab.
-The lower ends of the columns were provided on all sides with a $\frac{1}{2}$ -in-thick asphalt-impregnated fiberboard expansion joint against which the floor slab was cast, thus providing a detail similar to that of the real structure where a $\frac{3}{8}$ -in premolded filler is placed around the column.
-The base of the column was set on a $\frac{1}{8}$ -in-thick neoprene bearing pad which rested on the laboratory test floor.
-The resulting column connection permitted the column base to rotate, and therefore was a conservative simulation of the real structure, where the foundations provided partial column base fixity.
+The lower ends of the columns were provided on all sides with a 1/2" thick asphalt-impregnated fiberboard expansion joint against which the floor slab was cast thus providing a detail similar to that of the real structure.
+The base of the column was set on a 1/8" thick neoprene bearing pad which rested on the laboratory test floor.
+The resulting column connection was a conservative simulation of the real structure.